miklevin/Pipulate.com/software.md

 And now we do the 3rd query, this time for the 3rd level-down in the old Google Analytics hierarchy of Accounts / Web Properties / Views (a.k.a.
 Profiles).
 As with the prior example, take note that a ga_webproperties.csv file must exist from executing the prior query.
+I'm going to grab both the Account IDs and WebProperty IDs because the next query requires both.

 Also, because there are more views than anything else be aware of your API rate limit.
 You may exceed it and have to wait a day.
 The limit is 10,000 requests per user per day.

 #### List All Views (Profiles) per Web Property